tfpf/pysorteddict/docs/index.md

 ### Exceptions

-If no key-value pairs have been inserted into `d` yet, raise `ValueError`.
+If no key-value pairs have been inserted into `d` yet, raise `RuntimeError`.

 ```python
 from pysorteddict import *